bio-tools/biotoolsDocs/curators_guide.rst

 Topic
 ^^^^^
-**General scientific domain the software serves or other general category, e.g. 'Proteomics'**
+**General scientific domain the software serves or other general category**

+*e.g.* 'Protein sites, features and motifs' (http://edamontology.org/topic_3510)

 .. note::
    - an EDAM Topic concept URL and / or term are specified, *e.g.* "Proteomics", http://edamontology.org/topic_0121.